Patient: This patient was a 57 year old man with multiple contusions, a traumatic subarachnoid hemorrhage and a subdural hemorrhage after a fall.

 FIGURE 1: CT scan of the patient at admission.

-FIGURE 2: CNS Reader display shows four occurrences of spreading depolarizations and their effects on the patient’s physiology.
+FIGURE 2: CNS Envision display shows four occurrences of spreading depolarizations and their effects on the patient’s physiology.

-In this case, the CNS Reader displayed the effects on cerebral physiology of recurring spreading depolarizations recorded using depth electrodes.
+In this case, CNS Envision displayed the effects on cerebral physiology of recurring spreading depolarizations recorded using depth electrodes.
 This highlights the importance to concurrently monitor and review brain electrical activity and physiology.

 Reference: Courtesy of Brandon Foreman, MD; University of Cincinnati.
 Used with permission.
 Educational purposes only.